Lake County wine

 Lake County wine designates wine made from grapes grown mostly in Lake County, California.
-The region is located north of Napa County and east of Mendocino County.
-Although each region within Lake County has unique viticultural attributes, many are influenced by Clear Lake, the largest inland body of water in California.
+The region is located northeast of Napa and Sonoma Counties, and east of Mendocino County.
+Although each region within Lake County has unique viticultural attributes, they are all influenced by Clear Lake, the largest inland body of water in California.

-With 11307 acre acres of vineyards planted at elevations ranging from 1,370 feet (Clear Lake's level) to 2,640 feet, Lake County enjoys a reputation for bright, concentrated red wines made from Cabernet Sauvignon, Syrah and Zinfandel, and fresh, aromatic whites made from Sauvignon blanc.
+With 10516 acre of cultivated vineyards lying at elevations ranging from 1370 ft (Clear Lake's level) to 2640 ft, Lake County enjoys a reputation for bright, concentrated red wines made from Cabernet Sauvignon, Syrah and Zinfandel, and fresh, aromatic whites made from Sauvignon blanc.

 History

-Although the local Pomo were familiar with Vitis californica vines, the first winegrape vineyards in the area were planted by European American settlers in the 1870s (although it is claimed the first vines were planted in 1854 at Lillie Langtry's Guenoc estate), and in 1884 totaled about 600 acres.
-One of the county’s earliest viticulturists was a Frenchman, "Professor" William Claudius Mottier, who near Harbin Springs experimented in the early 1870s with grafting European varieties on californica rootstocks, notably “Carbonet Malbec” (probably Carménère) and Mourvèdre.
+Although the local Pomo were familiar with Vitis californica vines, the first winegrape vineyards in the area were planted by European American settlers in the 1870s (although it is claimed the first vines were planted in 1854 at Lillie Langtry's Guenoc estate), and in 1884 totaled about 600 acre.
+One of the county's earliest viticulturists was a Frenchman, "Professor" William Claudius Mottier, who near Harbin Springs experimented in the early 1870s with grafting European varieties on californica rootstocks, notably "Carbonet Malbec" (probably Carménère) and Mourvèdre.
 Mottier's wine is said to have earned Arpad Haraszthy's praise.
 Another early viticulturist was Serranus Clinton Hastings, who reportedly farmed 125 acre of vineyards (including 60 acres of Zinfandel) in the Upper Lake area and had a 150000 USgal capacity winery and distillery in 1886.
 He and his brothers eventually acquired more acreage in the region, but the winery ceased operation in 1900.

 Reported varieties planted in the 1880s feature Zinfandel, Charbono, Riesling, Golden Chasselas, and Burger, grown notably in a 300-acre vineyard planted by the California Agricultural and Improvement Association in the Lower Lake area.
 In 1907, Lake County reported 7 wineries and a production of 34,500 gallons.

-The number of wineries had risen to over 30 when Prohibition hit, dealing a serious blow to Lake County's vineyards and wine production.
-Wineries were shut down, and most vineyards were ripped out to plant walnut and pear orchards, which have remained significant, although secondary crops in the region.
-Some vineyards were replanted when the ban was lifted – a 1953 county agricultural report lists 150 acre of grapes (yielding 175 tons), while walnuts account for 4788 acre and pears for 3792 acre.
-Lake County grapes would be sent to neighboring counties for vinification and bottling, to operations such as Fetzer Vineyards or Parducci Winery in Mendocino County.
+There existed over thirty wineries when Prohibition was enacted dealing a serious blow to Lake County's viticulture industry.
+Wineries were closed and most vineyards were uprooted and replaced with walnut and pear orchards which have remained significant, although secondary crops in the region.
+Some vineyards were replanted after the 1933 Repeal, a 1953 county agricultural report lists 150 acre of grapes (yielding 175 tons), while walnuts account for 4788 acre and pears for 3792 acre.
+Lake County grapes would be sent to neighboring counties for vinification and bottling, to operations such as Fetzer Vineyards or Parducci Wine Cellars in Mendocino County.
 In 1972, a phylloxera control ordinance was passed to address the ongoing pest problem affecting many North Coast vineyards.
 The decade saw a rapid uptick in vineyard plantings, with 532 acres of bearing grapevines in 1974, 1,237 acres the following year, and 2,680 by 1979.